Skip to content

 Queue #11

-(No Such Service) Executes Message Desk message sending tasks in TrueWatch 3 Can scale when message sending volume is large
+(No such service) Executes Message Desk message sending tasks 3 Scale when the volume of message sending is large

 worker-12